TOoSmOotH/webbs/README.md

 2. Start PostgreSQL in a Docker container
 3. Install all dependencies (if needed)
 4. Create a `.env` file with default settings (if missing)
+5. Initialize database tables and create admin user
-5. Start both frontend and backend servers
+6. Start both frontend and backend servers

+### Default Admin Credentials
+After running `./start.sh`, a default admin account is created:
+- Username: `admin`
+- Password: `changeme123`
+- **Important**: Change this password immediately via the admin panel

 ### Manual Installation